Prince Philip Gives Up Driver’s License Three Weeks After Car Accident

 The accident happened in January when Philip’s Land Rover, collided with the other car, a Kia, on a public road near Sandringham in Norfolk, England.
 Philip’s car ended up on its side and he was rescued from the wreck by another motorist.

-Prince Philip said goodbye to his official royal duties in August 2017 when he retired.
-He has since only been seen with his wife Queen Elizabeth II at informal gatherings like the wedding of his grandson Prince Harry last year.
+Prince Philip said goodbye to his official royal duties in August, 2017, when he retired.
+He has since only been seen with his wife, Queen Elizabeth II, at informal gatherings like the wedding of his grandson, Prince Harry, last year.